vuthuyduong/dnabarcoder/README.md

 Here 0.994 is the global similarity cut-off for sequence identification at the species level.
 The result including unidentified sequences will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.0994.classified.
 If we want to save only the classified sequences, use the following command:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334 -save classified
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334 -saveclassifiedonly True

 - Note that dnabarcoder could also take <strong> the output of BLAST (fmt 6) </strong> as the input for classification.
 Please use the following command:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.blastoutput -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.blastoutput -c CBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs.best.json

 - Locally, based on the similarity cut-off predicted for the best match: